 Another example of a cognitive trait that may influence happiness is extroversion.
 A variety of studies have linked being extroverted to increased levels of subjective wellbeing.
 This means that if RGTs were available which targeted extroversion, we may expect rational parents who value happiness for their children to take steps to increase their chance of having an extroverted child.
 If many parents did this, it would have the effect of reducing the population level diversity of this trait.
 But this could also be bad for the population as a whole.
 Studies indicate that introverts and extroverts have differences in brain structure, and respond differently to stimuli.
 It’s plausible that this contributes to distinctive perspectives and heuristics and represents a valuable type of cognitive diversity.

 The widespread availability of RGTs targeting extroversion and depression may, therefore, pose a collective action problem.
-It may be rational for parents who value happiness to use the RGTs to select against genes that predispose individuals to depression and introversion, this could end up making the population worse off by reducing a valuable type of cognitive diversity.
+It may be rational for parents who value happiness to use the RGTs to select against genes that predispose individuals to depression and introversion.
+This could end up making the population worse off by reducing a valuable type of cognitive diversity.

 2. Collective action problems and the role of the state